 • washing and ironing

-• children (supervising them, preparing homework with them, walks and games, accompanying the child to kindergarten / school, parenting meetings in an educational institution)
+• children (controlling them, preparing homework with them, walks and games, accompanying the child to kindergarten/school, parent-teacher meetings at an educational institution)

-• pets (caring for them, feeding, walking, visiting a doctor, etc.)
+• pets (caring for them, feeding them, walking, visiting a doctor, etc.)

-This is a rough list.
-If there are household chores in your family that could be categorized as a separate category, you can supplement the list.
+This is a sample list.
+If there are household chores in your family that could be separated into a separate category, you can add to the list.

-It should also be noted that household chores are regular (washing dishes, cooking, etc.) and temporary (general cleaning, repairs).
+It should also be noted that household chores can be regular (washing dishes, cooking, etc.) and temporary (general cleaning, repairs).
 Thus, the concerns in each category will be divided into two groups.

 And now it is necessary to begin the distribution of household responsibilities.
-It is hardly possible to find a family in which no one is responsible for anything at all.
-Surely, in yours, for each of its members, some affairs are already assigned - you can safely add notes to the list.
-It remains only to share the remaining responsibilities.
+It is hardly possible to meet a family in which no one is responsible for anything at all.
+Surely, in yours, each of its members already has some tasks assigned to them - you can safely add notes to the list.
+All that remains is to divide the remaining responsibilities.
 There are two factors to consider here:

-Agree that the responsibilities of the wife in the family should still imply the predominance of purely "women's affairs".
-Like a man, he is unlikely to want to do an openly "unmanly" job.
-Therefore, it is necessary to start distribution based on gender.
-Do not forget to assign some chores around the house (both regular and temporary) and for the children!
+Agree that the duties of a wife in the family should still imply the predominance of purely “women’s affairs.”
+Just like a man is unlikely to want to do frankly “unmanly” work.
+Therefore, it is necessary to begin distribution by gender.
+Don’t forget to assign some chores around the house (both regular and temporary) to the children too!
 In this case, in addition to gender, age must also be taken into account.

-You now have a list of "common" things that can be done by a man, a woman, and children.
+You are left with a list of “common” things that a man, a woman, and children can do.
 Distribute them among family members.

-It is important to consider how pleasant this or that housework is for a particular person.
-For example, if this or that family member hates the task that they want to entrust him, it is better not to captivity.
-In the end, the list is long, and he can choose for himself worries that, if they do not bring him great pleasure, then at least are not disgusting.
-And do not be afraid of disputes during the preparation of the "household schedule" - they will certainly be.
+It is important to consider how enjoyable this or that housework is for a particular person.
+For example, if one or another family member hates the task that they want to entrust to him, it is better not to force him.
+In the end, the list is large, and he can choose worries for himself that, if they do not bring him great pleasure, are at least not disgusting.
+And don’t be afraid of disputes when drawing up a “household chores schedule” - there will probably be some.
 It's not scary.
-But it will save you from disagreements in the future!
+But this will save you from disagreements in the future!

-It is necessary to understand that every person has force majeure.
-And if your spouse is forced to plow in two shifts at work for several days in a row, you may well take over the responsibilities of the husband in the family at that time.
-Like a wife, if she lies with a temperature under 40, she should not run around the apartment with a vacuum cleaner.
-But the reason for the short-term inability to fulfill their duties should really be valid.
+It is necessary to understand that every person experiences force majeure.
+And if your spouse is forced to work two shifts at work for several days in a row, you may well take on your husband’s responsibilities in the family at this time.
+Just like a wife, if she is lying with a temperature below 40, she should not run around the apartment with a vacuum cleaner.
+But the reason for a short-term inability to perform one’s duties must really be valid.

-Two approaches to the formation of the department of documentation support of management.
-How to determine the volume of workflow and the dynamics of its growth?
-Bringing the number of personnel of the preschool educational institution in line with the norms.
+Two approaches to the formation of a management documentation department.
+How to determine the volume of document flow and the dynamics of its growth?
+Bringing the number of personnel of the preschool educational institution in accordance with the standards.
 Distribution of functions between employees.
 Planning for employee interchangeability

-The guarantee of a fully functioning document support service for the company's management is the correct organization of the department and the competent distribution of duties between its employees.
-This article discusses approaches to the analysis and revision of the functions performed by the preschool educational institution, the determination of the number of personnel by calculations, the distribution of tasks and the organization of the interchangeability of service workers both in general and on the example of a conditional company.
+The key to a fully functioning documentation support service for company management is the correct organization of the department and the competent distribution of responsibilities among its employees.
+This article discusses approaches to the analysis and revision of the functions performed by the preschool educational institution service, determining the number of personnel through calculations, distributing tasks and organizing the interchangeability of service workers, both in general and using the example of a conditional company.

-an expert in the field of office work and archiving
+expert in the field of office management and archiving

 © E. Kozhanova, 2013

-Traditionally, there are two approaches to the formation of the department of documentation support of management.
+Traditionally, there are two approaches to forming a management documentation department.

 First- when the department is planned in advance, and the number and functionality of employees, job descriptions are developed before the department is created.
-But this approach is not common, not to mention the fact that the manager who designs the position is not immune from mistakes, the correction of which in a ready-made department always takes a lot of effort, time and money.
+But this approach is rare, not to mention the fact that the manager designing positions is not immune from errors, the correction of which in a ready-made department always takes a lot of effort, time and money.

-Second the approach is much more common: here the department develops spontaneously, often "growing" out of one secretary.
-The company does not stand still, and one day the secretary ceases to cope with the volume of work.
-Then a clerk is hired, who takes over part of his functions.
-After a while, another clerk appears in the company, then another ...
-The disadvantage of this approach to the formation of the office is that functions between the employees of the department are unevenly distributed, often overlap, and it is sometimes difficult to determine who is responsible for which part of the work.
-One cannot but agree that this is how departments are formed in the overwhelming majority of enterprises.
+Second the approach is much more common: here the department develops spontaneously, often “growing” from one secretary.
+The company does not stand still, and one day the secretary can no longer cope with the amount of work.
+Then a clerk is hired who takes on part of his functions.
+After some time, another clerk appears in the company, then another...
+The disadvantage of this approach to the formation of an office is that the functions between department employees are distributed unevenly, often overlap, and sometimes it is difficult to determine who is responsible for which area of work.
+One cannot but agree that departments are formed in this way in the vast majority of enterprises.

-Meanwhile, the number of employees of the preschool educational institution and the distribution of functions are amenable to calculation, which is based, firstly, on the number of office processes and the volume of the company's workflow, and secondly, the time spent on this or that action.
+Meanwhile, the number of employees of the preschool educational institution service and the distribution of functions can be calculated, which is based on, firstly, the number of office processes and the volume of document flow of the company, and secondly, the time spent on one or another action.

-The assignment of responsibilities is best done in stages, dividing the entire process into five steps:
+The work of assigning responsibilities is best done in stages, dividing the entire process into five steps:

-Step 1 - defining the office processes used in the organization.
+Step 1 - identifying the office processes used in the organization.

-Step 2 - determining the volume of workflow and the dynamics of its growth.
+Step 2 - determining the volume of document flow and the dynamics of its growth.

-Step 3 - bringing the number of personnel of the preschool educational institution in line with the norms.
+Step 3 - bringing the number of personnel of the preschool educational institution in accordance with the standards.

-Step 4 - distribution of functions among employees.
+Step 4 - distribution of functions between employees.

-You should start by listing the general range of tasks of the preschool educational institution What functions are performed by its employees?
-Here, it is advisable to think about which office work processes are not carried out in the company, but they are clearly lacking, as well as which of the processes are redundant and can be abolished.
+You should start by listing the general range of tasks of the preschool educational institution department.
+What exactly are the functions performed by its employees?
+Here it is advisable to think about which office processes are not performed in the company, but they are clearly lacking, and also which processes are superfluous and can be eliminated.

 The results of the study can be summarized in a simple table.
-Let's take the most basic processes as an example:
+For example, let's take the most basic processes:

 Note